NenoSann/picnia/README.md

 # post-frontend

-This template should help get you started developing with Vue 3 in Vite.
+This is a Image post & share platform written in Vue3!

 ## Recommended IDE Setup